Compass-Detroit/BHM-website/README.md

 - **ESLint** (`dbaeumer.vscode-eslint`) - For code linting
 - **Prettier** (`esbenp.prettier-vscode`) - For code formatting
+- **Tailwind CSS IntelliSense** (`bradlc.vscode-tailwindcss`) - For Tailwind CSS autocomplete
+- **axe Accessibility Linter** (`deque-systems.vscode-axe-linter`) - For accessibility linting

-These extensions work with the project's `.vscode/settings.json` to provide automatic formatting and linting on save.
+These extensions work with the project's `.vscode/settings.json` to provide automatic formatting, linting, and accessibility checking on save.

 ### Installation